ibm-cloud-docs/dl/order-nsp.md

    ![Billing section](/images/dl-billing.png)

-1. {: #dl-dedicated-bgp}In the BGP section, complete the following information:
+1. In the BGP section, complete the following information: {: #dl-dedicated-bgp}

    * Select the IBM cross-connect router for the {{site.data.keyword.dl_short}} connection.
 The number of direct links associated with your account for each router is shown next to the router name.
    * Select a BGP peering subnet for the {{site.data.keyword.dl_short}} connection.
 There are two choices for BGP subnets: